 Secondly, you need a secure, professional push-to-talk app, like Tactilon Agnet 800, installed in your hybrid device.
 The app allows your device to move automatically from using the TETRA network to using a 4G/5G network or vice versa.
 The switchover between the two networks is automatic and seamless, with no manual actions required from the user.

 Thirdly in a hybrid network users can continue with TETRA voice and data and introduce mobile broadband services step-by-step.
-A hybrid network means a TETRA network and an LTE network used in parallel.
-The 4G/5G services can be based on a dedicated broadband network, commercial services with Secure MVNO, or a combination of the two.
+A hybrid network means a TETRA network and an LTE/4G/5G network are used in parallel.
+Broadband services can be based on a dedicated broadband network, on a commercial network or a combination of the two.

 You can also take up additional services when needed, making the hybrid network a long-term and affordable investment.
 In hybrid network you can rely on having uninterrupted and seamless connections securely.

-Hybrid roaming is the bridge between TETRA and broadband 4G/5G.
-It’s one of the best examples of how well 4G/5G and TETRA network, a hybrid device and an app are working together.
+Hybrid roaming is the bridge between TETRA and broadband LTE/4G/5G.
+It’s one of the best examples of how well a hybrid network, a hybrid device and an app are working together.

 Learn more about the exciting device which can deliver hybrid roaming and so much more - download the detailed technical specifications of Tactilon Dabat: